xiejiangzhi/astar/readme.md

 AStar
 ========

-An other star library.
+An other A* library.
 You can use the node or map mode you like(gird, point, mesh or infinite map).

 The library don't need to init a map and don't care the size of your map.
 We just tell the algo how to get node, neighbors and estimate cost.